Focaccia Dough (Keeps in the Fridge)

 Preparation

-• Place the lukewarm water (about 95-97°F) in a bowl, add the crumbled yeast and dissolve it well by stirring with a spatula.
+• Place the warm water (around 95-97°F) in a bowl, add the crumbled yeast and dissolve it well by stirring with a spatula.

-Then incorporate the flour, mixing with a spatula for 1-2 minutes.
+Then incorporate the flour, stir with a spatula for 1-2 minutes.

-Add the salt and mix until it is well absorbed (just a few seconds)
+Add the salt and mix until it is well absorbed (it just takes a few seconds).

-Cover with plastic wrap, place the container in the fridge at a temperature of 41-43°F for at least 24 hours.
+Cover with plastic wrap, put the container in the fridge at a temperature of 41-43°F for at least 24 hours.

-• Remove the dough from the fridge, shape it into a ball without pressing too much.
+• Remove the dough from the fridge, shape it gently into a ball without pressing it too much.

-Dust a towel, place the ball on it, cover with another towel and let it rise for about an hour.
+Dust a kitchen towel, place the ball on top, cover it with another towel and let it rise for about an hour.

-Butter a pan with a diameter of 12 inches, stretch the dough well and let it rise for another half hour.
+Butter a baking tray with a diameter of 12 inches, spread the dough well and let it rise for another half an hour.

 Bake for about 25 minutes at 356°F

-With these quantities, I prepared a focaccia in a pan with a diameter of 12 inches.
-The recipe for Focaccia with ham and olives I made can be found here.
+With these amounts, I made a focaccia in a baking tray with a diameter of 12 inches.
+You can find the recipe for Focaccia with ham and olives here.

-If you liked the Focaccia Dough (keeps in the fridge), try the recipes for other doughs:
+If you enjoyed the Focaccia Dough (Keeps in the Fridge), try the recipes for other doughs:

-What it is and how to make: Pizza Dough
+What is and how to make: Pizza Dough

 My social channels!